Florida State vs. Miami College Basketball Game Preview

 The Seminoles have learned how to win in different ways.

-He has fielded eight of his final nine wins in consecutive form, but has hit and won all three of them against Virginia, could not win three against Pitt and won, Wake Forest bombed from outside And won, and on and on.
+They have won eight of their last nine, which are in consistent form, but have hit and won all three of them against Virginia, could not win three against Pitt and won, Wake Forest bombed from outside and Won, and on and on.

 On the flip side, Miami has learned to lose in many ways.